 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!

 King Edward I of England has the Scottish revolutionary, William Wallace, executed.
-The king had Wallace hung and then disemboweled, beheaded, and quartered.
+Wallace was hung and then disemboweled, beheaded, and quartered.

 London establishes the first one-way street.